chumaachike/ToDoList/README.md

 # ToDoList

- This is a mobile version skelton version of a portfolio application
+ This is a to do list web application which helps people curate their tasks for the day.

 ## Built With